telerik/fiddler-jam-docs/portal/portal.md

 # Fiddler Jam Portal

-The [Fiddler Jam portal](https://jam.getfiddler.com) is the cloud space where logs submitted from you or other users can be viewed, organized and analysed.
+The [Fiddler Jam portal](https://jam.getfiddler.com) is the cloud space where logs submitted from you or other users can be viewed, organized, and analyzed.
 The Fiddler Jam portal is accessible only for users with active [Fiddler Jam portal subscriptions](#subscriptions).
-The Fiddler Jam portal provide different means to organize, access and work with submitted logs.
+The Fiddler Jam portal provides different means to organize, access, and work with submitted logs.
 The portal allows settings up different roles for the portal users with different access rights.

 ## Portal Users